esmarkowski/you_look_fine/README.md

 - `--debug`: Enable debug mode.
 If this flag is present, the program will print a debug message instead of sending a request to the API.
 - `--mute`: Mutes TTS.
 - `--run-once`: Runs until motion is detected and compliment is delivered.
-- `--image-prompt TEXT`: Instructions for vision.
+- `--vision-prompt TEXT`: Instructions for vision.
 Default: Give a short compliment based on the person's appearance in the image.
 Call out distinct features.
 - `--voice TEXT`: The voice to use for text-to-speech.
 Default is 'fable'.
 Choices are 'alloy', 'echo', 'fable', 'onyx', 'nova', 'shimmer'.

 # Running